 Projections confirm the trend to continue, and the popularity of online marketplaces will only grow.
 When adopting the marketplace model, remember that there is no universal approach that’ll suit all – you’ll need to combine and rework business models to make it big, depending on your industry and competition, your target market, and customer needs.

-If you think that your organization has a chance to develop using the opportunities offered by the marketplace operators – contact us!
-We have many years of experience in integrating sales systems with all marketplaces operating on the market (e.g. Amazon, eBay, Allegro).
-As well as implementing omnichannel sales support systems – including marketplace trading platforms – we are also partners with leading marketplace technology providers (e.g. Mirakl).
+If you think that your organization has a chance to grow using the opportunities offered by B2B and B2C marketplace operators – contact us!
+We have many years of experience in integrating sales systems with all marketplaces operating on the market (e.g. Amazon, eBay, Allegro) and implementing omnichannel sales support systems, including marketplace trading platforms.